ad-riyan/journal_metal_2020/README.md

 # A Python Module for Mobility Determination of Parallel Manipulators Using Screw Theory: `pyScrew4Mobility` module

-**This repo is use to host materials for the article published in Journal METAL, Dept. of Mechanical Engineering, Andalas University.**
+**This repo is used to host materials for the article published in Journal METAL, Dept. of Mechanical Engineering, Andalas University.**

 This repo mainly comprises:
 * a `pyScrew4Mobility` module which written in python programming language and using Sympy library.